SHAO-QUAN-LIN/LeetCode/Easy/README.txt

-This is LeetCode problems by esay rank.
+This is LeetCode problems by easy rank.